How to Install Sublime Text on Ubuntu 26.04, 24.04 and 22.04

 Add the Sublime Text Signing Key

-Create the APT keyring directory, then save the Sublime HQ public key in the format used by the current upstream repository instructions.
+Download the Sublime HQ public key as your normal user, then install it into APT’s keyring directory in the format used by the current upstream repository instructions.

 The key is stored as sublimehq-pub.asc because Sublime HQ publishes it as an ASCII-armored key.
 No gpg --dearmor conversion is needed for this repository configuration.